Treatment and home remedies for ED

 Photo by Pavel Danilyuk on Pexels

-The health specialist that will treat your ED will depend on the underlying cause of the problem.
-If it is caused by problems related to the urinary tract, then a urologist will most likely treat you as well.
+The type of health specialist that will treat your ED depends on the underlying cause of the problem.
+A urologist will most likely treat you if urinary tract issues are the root cause.
 However, initial diagnosis and treatment often start with a general practitioner.

-There are different treatment options for erectile dysfunction, such as:
+The different treatment options for erectile dysfunction include:

 Some common oral medications for treating erectile dysfunction include sildenafil (Viagra), tadalafil (Cialis), avanafil (Stendra), and vardenafil (Levitra).
 These medications help with getting the penis erect.
 They act by enhancing nitric oxide effects.

-Sometimes, alprostadil may be combined with other medications such as phentolamine.
-Doctors usually prescribe a dose that will create an erection that will last for about one hour.
+Sometimes, alprostadil may be combined with other medications, such as phentolamine.
+Doctors usually prescribe a dose that will create an erection that will last for about an hour.

 For the alprostadil intraurethral therapy, a tiny alprostadil suppository will be placed inside your penile urethra.
 This can initiate an erection within 10 minutes.
 The erection can last for 30-60 minutes.
 It is best to discuss these options with your doctor to know the pros and cons before using any.